tensorflow/community/rfcs/20190815-tfdbg-v2-callbacks.md

 Currently, tfdbg is compatible with only the `tf.Session` API of TensorFlow 1.x.
 However, users of TF2 have raised questions and issues that indicate needs for a dedicated debugger, ones that cannot be easily met by a generic Python debugger such as pdb.
-The most common examples of such needs involve the finding the source of numeric instability issues like NaNs (e.g., see [GitHub issue](https://github.com/tensorflow/tensorflow/issues/26543) and [StackOverflow question](https://stackoverflow.com/questions/55823557/converting-darknet53-gives-nan-results-in-tensorflow-2-0))
+The most common examples of such needs involve finding the source of numeric instability issues like NaNs (e.g., see [GitHub issue](https://github.com/tensorflow/tensorflow/issues/26543) and [StackOverflow question](https://stackoverflow.com/questions/55823557/converting-darknet53-gives-nan-results-in-tensorflow-2-0))